- What is Minimalism?

-There was a time when adding too many elements into our mobile apps was a norm.
+There was a time when adding too many elements into the mobile app was a norm.
 But, with time, user behavior has changed.

-This changed need, in turn, has made it imperative for mobile app designers to incorporate the concept of minimal app design and build engaging designs with limited elements.
+This changed need in turn has made it imperative for app designers and UI UX design agencies to incorporate the concept of minimal app design and build engaging designs with limited elements.
+You might also want to explore, mobile responsive designs for eCommerce website and app that drive innovation

 In this article, we will talk about the much talked about designing concept starting with the simplified definition to what is minimalism.